AbishekAnand15/TSA_EXP1B/README.md

 # RESULT:
-Thus we have created the python code for the conversion of non stationary to stationary data on sales of furniture store
+Thus,the python code for the conversion of non stationary to stationary data on sales of furniture store has been executed successfully.